How to transfer Pokemon from 3DS games to Home

 - Wait until the transfer is completed.

 You’ll need Pokemon Home’s premium plan for this.
-It costs $15.99 a year and lets you store Pokemon from Pokemon Sword/Shield, Pokemon: Let’s Go, Pikachu/Eevee!, Pokemon Brilliant Diamond/Shining Pearl, and Pokemon Legends: Arceus.
+It costs $15.99 a year and lets you store Pokemon from Pokemon Sword/Shield, Pokemon: Let’s Go, Pikachu/Eevee!, Pokemon Brilliant Diamond/Shining Pearl, Pokemon Legends: Arceus, and Pokemon Scarlet and Violet.
 The mobile device version of Pokemon Home also supports connectivity with Pokemon Go.